mother/gns3-docs/docs/getting-started/installation/gns3-on-equinix.md

 ## Backup Solutions

-If you don’t want to keep your Packet server running continually (hence accruing charges even during the time that you are not actively using GNS3), you can save/backup your GNS3 projects and have them ready when you deploy a new server in the future.
+If you don’t want to keep your equinix server running continually (hence accruing charges even during the time that you are not actively using GNS3), you can save/backup your GNS3 projects and have them ready when you deploy a new server in the future.

 If you take a look at the GNS3 server config file at /etc/gns3/gns3_server.conf you will see the following: